 Q: I'm confused about what the fashion you sell actually is.
 Can you explain it?

 Lolita clothing is a very specific, very Japanese but hugely popular genre in underground fashion.
-It is loosely based on Victorian and Rococo styles from 18th and 19th century Europe, although it has taken on a life of its own over the years and developed its own unique traits and its own sub-genres.
-You can obviously mix and match the styles we sell, but to really dress in a style defined as pure Lolita requires knowledge of the style and adherence to certain "rules".
+It is loosely based on Victorian and Rococo styles from 18th and 19th century Europe, although it has taken on a life of its own over the years and developed unique traits and its own sub-genres.
+You can obviously mix and match the styles we sell, but all Lolita fashion sub-genres have certain style conventions that adherents follow.
 It is a unique fashion in this way.
 Have no fear, we are glad to help you understand the fashion and get you started if you're interested!
 We always want to help those new to the fashion style.

-Again, you certainly can mix and match styles, and we don't discourage anyone from just buying a single Lolita item to mix into their own outfit.
+Again, we certainly don't discourage anyone from just buying a single Lolita item to mix into their own outfit.
 You do not need to follow the "rules" of Lolita unless you really want to dress fully in that style.
 But a surprising number of people do this and there is a large community built around the fashion in both Japan and the west.
 We're glad to help you join that community if you'd like to.

 The one thing all of our clothes have in common is that they are all alternative clothing, part of the fashion underground.
 In Japan, they are often grouped together and worn by the same people (on different days) despite being very different, distinct styles.